clearpath-docs/ROS-Sphinx-Tutorials/doc/Creating publisher.rst

 Compiling the Random Husky Driver
 ----------------------------------
-Compilation in ROS in handled by the catkin build system.
+Compilation in ROS is handled by the catkin build system.
 The first step would usually be to set up our package dependencies in the **CMakeLists.txt** and **package.xml**.
 However this has already been done for us when we created the package and specified our dependencies.
 The next step is then to declare our new node as a executable, this is done by adding the following two lines to the **CMakeLists.txt** files in **~/ros101/src/random_husky_driver**.
 You can add them as the last two lines in the file.